• Skip to primary navigation

 Print Recipe Pin Recipe

-Peas Paratha is an paratha made by cooking peas and stuffed in wheat flour dough which is then flat rolled and pan roasted.
-Peas paratha is healthy meal and ideal for lunch box.
-How to make peas paratha is featured in this recipe with step by step pictures.
+Peas Paratha is a delicious whole wheat flat bread with green peas stuffing inside.
+Peas Paratha also known as Matar Paratha is a healthy meal and ideal for lunch box.
+Learn how to make peas paratha with step by step pictures.

 Servings6 parathas